fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 The isort extension (ms-python.isort) automatically organizes and formats your Python imports.
 It sorts them into sections (standard library, third-party, and local), alphabetically within each section, and can automatically combine imports from the same module.
 This keeps your imports clean and consistent throughout your codebase.

 The mypy extension (ms-python.mypy-type-checker) provides real-time type checking as you code.
 Remember those type hints we talked about earlier?
 Mypy uses them to catch type-related errors before you even run your code.
 It's like having a very pedantic friend who's really good at spotting potential bugs related to type mismatches.

+One last thing, make sure your VSCode is pointing to the right Python interpreter.
+Normally it picks up this location from the poetry install we did earlier.
+But in subsequent sessions you might want to do a `poetry shell` first and then start VSCode with `code dot`.
+You can see the location of the Poetry Python by doing `which python` after the `poetry shell` and then verify it's the same Python package by searching "Python Interpreter" on the VSCode command palette.

 Let's see how these extensions work together.
 Let's mess up our code in the application.py.